 It sounds simple until you start writing!
 But that’s me!
 I’ll often leave a passive sentence alone because it sounds right as long as I see the green dot at the end!

-Connecutive sentences
+Consecutive sentences

 I rarely have trouble with this section, and I don’t think you will.